Staff Selection Commission

-Staff Selection Commission (SSC) is an organisation under Government of India to recruit staff for various posts in the various ministries and departments of the government of India and in subordinate offices.
+Staff Selection Commission (SSC) is an organisation under the Government of India to recruit staff for various posts in the various ministries and departments of the government of India and in subordinate offices and agencies.

 This commission is an attached office of the Department of Personnel and Training (DoPT) which consists of chairman, two members and a secretary-cum-controller of examinations.
 His post is equivalent to the level of additional secretary to the government of India.

 The SSC decided to conduct the Multi-Tasking (Non-Technical) Staff examination in 13 Indian languages, which are Urdu, Tamil, Malayalam, Telugu, Kannada, Assamese, Bengali, Gujarati, Konkani, Meitei (Manipuri), Marathi, Odia and Punjabi, in addition to Hindi and English, out of the 22 official languages of the Indian Republic, for the first time in January 2023.

 History

 The estimates committee in the parliament recommended the setting up of a Service Selection Commission in its 47th report (1967–68) for conducting examinations to recruit lower categories of posts.
 Later, in the Department of Personnel and Administrative Reforms, on 4 November 1975 government of India constituted a commission called Subordinate Service Commission.
-On 26 September 1977, Subordinate Services Commission was renamed as Staff Selection Commission.
-The functions of Staff Selection Commission were redefined by the government of India through Ministry of Personnel, Public Grievances and on 21 May 1999.
-Then the new constitution and functions of Staff Selection Commission came into effect from 1 June 1999.
+On 26 September 1977, the Subordinate Services Commission was renamed as Staff Selection Commission.
+The functions of the Staff Selection Commission were redefined by the government of India through Ministry of Personnel, Public Grievances and on 21 May 1999.
+Then the new constitution and functions of the Staff Selection Commission came into effect from 1 June 1999.
 Every year conducts the Combined Graduate Level Examination for recruiting non-gazetted officers to various government jobs.